Dynamedia/docker-php-fpm/README.md

 gd

+xdebug

+swoole

 This image will create a user as defined in a .env file which can help with file ownsership on local bind mounts.

-More configuration options are available.
-Please see .env-example for details.